Nucleosome: The nucleosome core particle (NCP)

 Nucleosome core particles are observed when chromatin in interphase is treated to cause the chromatin to unfold partially.
 The resulting image, via an electron microscope, is "beads on a string".
 The string is the DNA, while each bead in the nucleosome is a core particle.
 The nucleosome core particle is composed of DNA and histone proteins.

-Partial DNAse digestion of chromatin reveals its nucleosome structure.
-Because DNA portions of nucleosome core particles are less accessible for DNAse than linking sections, DNA gets digested into fragments of lengths equal to multiplicity of distance between nucleosomes (180, 360, 540 base pairs etc.).
-Hence a very characteristic pattern similar to a ladder is visible during gel electrophoresis of that DNA.
-Such digestion can occur also under natural conditions during apoptosis ("cell suicide" or programmed cell death), because autodestruction of DNA typically is its role.

 Protein interactions within the nucleosome

 The core histone proteins contains a characteristic structural motif termed the "histone fold", which consists of three alpha-helices (α1-3) separated by two loops (L1-2).
 In solution, the histones form H2A-H2B heterodimers and H3-H4 heterotetramers.
 Histones dimerise about their long α2 helices in an anti-parallel orientation, and, in the case of H3 and H4, two such dimers form a 4-helix bundle stabilised by extensive H3-H3' interaction.
 The H2A/H2B dimer binds onto the H3/H4 tetramer due to interactions between H4 and H2B, which include the formation of a hydrophobic cluster.

 The histone octamer is formed by a central H3/H4 tetramer sandwiched between two H2A/H2B dimers.
 Due to the highly basic charge of all four core histones, the histone octamer is stable only in the presence of DNA or very high salt concentrations.